rootzoll/konfetti-app/README.md

 ## Installation

 Make sure to have the IONIC framework installed (v1).
-Checkout and run 'ionic state reset'.
+Checkout and run 'ionic state reset' and then 'ionic resources'.

 ## Actual State